Preparing your incubator for lockdown.

 Would you rather watch a video?
 No problem!

-The video doesn't have as much detail as the written text, but if you prefer to learn by watching it may be helpful to you.
+The video doesn't have as much detail as the written text, but if you prefer to gather information by watching it may be helpful as a starting point.

-You need to prepare a non-slip surface for the hatchlings when they appear.
+You need to prepare a non-slip surface in the incubator for the baby chicks when they hatch.

 Why?

-Chicks will start to move around immediately after hatching.
+Chicks will start to move around immediately.
 They stumble around the incubator, into and over other eggs, into and over each other.

-A slippery surface can cause their weak, spindly little legs to do the ‘splits’, resulting in a condition known as ‘splayed leg'.
+A slippery surface can cause their weak legs to do the 'splits', resulting in a condition known as 'splayed leg'.
+In some cases it can even result in a completely dislocated leg.

-Splayed leg can be fixed, but it’s better to prevent it from happening in the first place.
+A dislocated leg would mean the chick has to be culled.
+Splayed leg can be fixed, but it’s better to prevent it from happening in the first place – and saves the chick from a potentially very painful injury.

-So, choose a non-slippery surface like this one (this is an affiliate link).
+If not, choose a non-slippery surface like this one.
 It's a plasticised material usually used for shelf lining.
-This is the one I use ('antiscivolo' meaning anti-slip - for those who don't know, I live in Italy!).
+This is the one I use ('antiscivolo' meaning anti-slip – for those who don't know, I live in Italy!).

-• Take your eggs out of the incubator and put them somewhere safe - they’ll be fine for a few minutes.
-I use a towel on my incubation table to cushion them.
+• Take your eggs out of the incubator and put them somewhere safe.
+They’ll be fine for a few minutes.
+I use a towel or blanket on my incubation table to cushion them.

 • Now remove the turning plate or egg tray.
 In the case of this incubator it's the yellow disc with the holes where the eggs have been.